Pump Impeller Repair

 This is a model of a worn-out impeller from a pump used in a mining application.

-In this project, the impeller wear rings and the drive hub surfaces indicated by the arrows became worn with years of use.
+In this project, the worn impeller wear rings and drive hub surfaces (indicated by the arrows) were restored to as-new condition.

 This is a partial cut-away view of the impeller.
 Notice the worn surfaces indicated by the arrows.